-To determine the applicant or the person responsible for the key, the certification service provider is authorized to query all the data required for this from the DTAG (SAP HR) personnel management systems or to save it on their IT systems.
+To determine the applicant or the person responsible for the key, the certification service provider is authorized to guery all the data required for this from the DTAG (SAP HR) personnel management systems or to save it on their IT systems.

-The certificates for robot accounts are issued as a triple key in the same manner as user certificates, but are marked with ""Robot-" in the certificate as robot account certificate (see Chapter 3.1.3)
+The certificates for robot accounts are issued as a triple key in the same manner as user certificates, but are marked with "".Robot-" in the certificate as robot account certificate (see Chapter 3.1.3)

 Signature and encryption certificates for robots can be issued from a public intermediate certification authority or from an internal intermediate certification authority.
-A determination is made on the basis of the organization, depending on whether the respective organizational unit meets all requirements from [ETSI EN 319411-1] and[public root stores policies] for the identification and collection of data.
+A determination is made on the basis of the organization, depending on whether the respective organizational unit meets all requirements from CAB and ETSI for the identification and collection of data.